kunlecreates/ace-next/docs/arc-setup.md

 ```

 Notes:
-- If you prefer specifying GitHub App values inline instead of a secret, see the docs’ `githubConfigSecret` object.
+- If you prefer specifying GitHub App values inline instead of a secret (not recommended), see the docs’ `githubConfigSecret` object.
-- If your CI does not need to build container images, you can omit `containerMode.type="dind"`.
+- If you do not need to build container images, in your private ARC repo, you can omit `containerMode.type="dind"`.

 ## 4) RBAC: allow runners to deploy the app to the app namespace